 - (a) First-aid kits should be equipped with appropriate and sufficient medications and instrumentation.
-However, these kits should be supplemented by the operator according to the characteristics of the operation (scope of operation, flight duration, number and demographics of passengers, etc.).
+However, these kits should be supplemented by the operator according to the characteristics of the operation (scope of operation, flight duration, number and demographics of persons on board, etc.).

 - (b) The following should be included in the FAKs:

-- (1) Equipment:
+- (1) Equipment

 - (i) bandages (assorted sizes, including a triangular bandage);

 - (ii) burns dressings (unspecified);

 - (iii) wound dressings (large and small);

 - (iv) adhesive dressings (assorted sizes);

 - (v) adhesive tape;

 - (vi) adhesive wound closures;

 - (vii) safety pins;

 - (viii) safety scissors;

 - (ix) antiseptic wound cleaner;

 - (x) disposable resuscitation aid;

 - (xi) disposable gloves;

 - (xii) tweezers: splinter;

 - (xiii) thermometers (non-mercury); and

 - (xiv) surgical masks.

-- (2) Medications:
+- (2) Medications

-- (i) simple analgesic (including paediatric form if the type of operation does not include transport of children or infants, the paediatric form may not be included);
+- (i) simple analgesic;

 - (ii) antiemetic non-injectable;

 - (iii) nasal decongestant;

-- (iv) gastrointestinal antacid, in the case of helicopters carrying more than nine passengers;
+- (iv) gastrointestinal antacid, in the case of helicopters carrying more than nine persons;

-- (v) anti-diarrhoeal medication in the case of helicopters carrying more than nine passengers; and
+- (v) anti-diarrhoeal medication in the case of helicopters carrying more than nine persons; and

-- (vi) antihistamine (including paediatric form if the type of operation does not include transport of children or infants, the paediatric form may not be included).
+- (vi) antihistamine.

 - (3) Other content.
-The operator should make the instructions readily available.
+The operator should make available instructions either in a paper-based or an electronic format.
 If an electronic format is available, then all instructions should be kept on the same device.
 If a paper format is used, then the instructions should be kept in the same kit with the applicable equipment and medication.
 The instructions should include, as a minimum, the following:

 - (i) a list of contents in at least two languages (English and one other).
 This should include information on the effects and side effects of medications carried;

-- (ii) first-aid handbook, current edition; - (iii) Basic life support instructions cards (summarising and depicting the current algorithm for basic life support); and - (iv) medical incident report form. - (4) Additional equipment.
-The following additional equipment should be carried on board each aircraft equipped with a first-aid kit, though not necessarily in the first-aid kit.
-The additional equipment should include, as a minimum: - (i) automated external defibrillator (AED) on all aircraft required to carry at least one cabin crew: - (ii) bag-valve masks (masks in three sizes: one for adults, one for children, and one for infants); - (iii) suitable airway management device (e.g. supraglottic airway devices, oropharyngeal and nasopharyngeal airways); - (iv) eye irrigator; and - (v) biohazard disposal bags.
+- (ii) first-aid handbook, current edition;

+- (iii) Basic life support instructions cards (summarising and depicting the current algorithm for basic life support);

+- (iv) medical incident report form;

+- (v) biohazard disposal bags.; and

+- (vi) bag-valve masks for adults.

+- (4) Additional equipment.
+The operators should carry additional equipment based on an assessment that considers the specificities and the nature of their specialised operations:

+- (i) automated external defibrillator (AED);

+- (ii) suitable airway management device (e.g. supraglottic airway devices, oropharyngeal and nasopharyngeal airways); and

+- (iii) eye irrigator.

-AMC2 NCC.IDE.H.190 First-aid kit
+AMC3 SPO.IDE.H.165 First-aid kit

-MAINTENANCE OF FIRST-AID KITS
+MAINTENANCE OF FIRST-AID KIT

-To be kept up to date, first-aid kits should be:
+To be kept up to date, the first-aid kit should be: